 Individuals who possess passes in CAPE Mathematics (I and II) are eligible to pursue the three-year programme (90 credits).
-The three-year programme (90 credits) is only offered face-to-face.

 Programme Content

 Candidates for the degree must do a minimum of 90 credits including the following:

 - (vi) A minimum of 9 credits for University Academic Literacies and Foundation courses; - (vii) A minimum of 30 credits in Mathematics content offered within the School of Education; - (viii) Courses in Education consisting of a minimum of 9 credits in Foundations of Education and aspects of Educational Theory; - (ix) Up to 21 credits in Methodology in the teaching of the relevant subject or subjects OR specialization in an area such as Early Childhood Education, Special Education, or any other area approved by the University; - (x) Up to 21 credits derived from a Practicum or Fieldwork and Study prepared in conjunction with the Practicum or Fieldwork.